The quarterfinals looked like they would serve up some good matches, but all drama is gone as 3 of the 4 are already decided |

 The other Spanish team, Real Madrid, similarly dismantled their competition, winning 4-0 over Spurs.
 Things looked bad from the outset when Emmanuel Adebayor scored off a corner just 4 minutes into the game.
 Things went from bad to worse when Peter Crouch was sent off for his 2nd yellow card inside of 15 minutes.
 Spurs could never gain or hold possession and Real just kept putting more balls in the back of the net.
 Based on the way they played, Spurs would have lost even if Crouch has stayed on the field.

-Rooney's suspension will not affect his eligibility for the second leg of the Champions League quarterfinal.
-Good thing for Manchester United, as he scored the only goal in the first leg. |
+Good thing for Manchester United, as he scored the only goal in the first leg.

 With the second leg of the quarterfinals being played on Tuesday and Wednesday, look for a semifinal preview in the next week or two.
 Hopefully, the matches will be more competitive this time around.
 Happy soccer watching!